 2. Gather Around The Fire, Folks

 Ah, fire pits — they’ve been making people happy (and warm) since the beginning of time.
-And unlike those used by cavemen, modern fire pits can now come encased in your outdoor furniture, or in a contemporary structure that won’t be a patio eyesore.
+And unlike those used by cavemen, modern fire pits can now come encased in your outdoor furniture, or even in a contemporary structure that won’t be a patio eyesore.

 Make sure to have plenty of s’mores for everyone.
 Get creative with other sweet goodies melted between graham crackers by setting up a treat bar.
 Enjoy your desserts while singing around the campfire, telling scary stories, or reminiscing with old friends.